ionic-team/ionic-framework/core/src/components/tabs/readme.md

 boolean

-If the tabs should use the router or not.
+If true, the tabs will use the router and `selectedTab` will not do anything.
-If true, `selectedTab` does nothing.

 ## Attributes